 Psoriasis is a chronic skin condition that causes your skin cell production to speed up.
-The overactive cell production causes your skin to develop red patches and plaques, often with whitish-silvery scales.
+The overactive cell production causes your skin to develop red patches and formations called plaques, often with silvery white scales.
 These patches and scales may be sore, itchy, and even painful.

 Basal cell cancer and squamous cell cancer are the two most common types of skin cancer.
-Melanoma is more rare, but it’s also much more dangerous.
+Melanoma is rarer, but it’s also much more dangerous.

 These cancers typically develop on areas most exposed to direct sunlight, including: